© Wiley Periodicals, Inc. and Dialog, Inc.

 Thank you for your interest in Dialog!
-Please refer to the guidelines below when formatting and submitting your article to Dialog.
-If you have any questions at any point in this process, please contact our managing editor, Molly Imler (email@example.com).
+Please refer to the guidelines below when formatting and submitting your article to us.

-Questions regarding the suitability of your article for Dialog should be addressed to our executive editor, The Rev. Dr. Kristin Johnston Largen (firstname.lastname@example.org).
-Please direct inquiries regarding book reviews to Dialog's book review editor, David Ratke (firstname.lastname@example.org).
+Questions regarding the suitability of your article for Dialog should be addressed to our executive editor, The Rev. Dr. Kristin Johnston Largen (email@example.com).
+Please direct all inquiries regarding book reviews to Dialog’s book review editor, David Ratke (firstname.lastname@example.org).
 For questions regarding editorial style, the publication process, or any other questions, contact our managing editor, Christine Brandt Little (email@example.com).

 Preparing your article for submission:

 Citations: Please use endnotes rather than footnotes or embedded citations.
-For proper citation forms, please refer to The Chicago Manual of Style or its briefer counterpart, Kate L. Turabian's A Manual for Writers.
+For proper citation style, please refer to The Chicago Manual of Style or its briefer counterpart, Kate L. Turabian’s A Manual for Writers.

 Foreign Words: Please use transliterations for words written in Greek, Hebrew, Arabic, etc. Include accents only where absolutely necessary.
 Please conform transliterations to the style used by the Journal of Biblical Literature or the Society of Biblical Literature's Handbook of Style.
 When any foreign language is used, provide English translation set within parentheses after the foreign word or clause, except for commonly known words.
 Italicize all foreign words or phrases.

-Matters of Style: For other style questions, please follow The Chicago Manual of Style or Turabian's A Manual for Writers.
+Other matters of style: For other style questions, please follow The Chicago Manual of Style or Turabian's A Manual for Writers.
 In matters of capitalization, the ELCA Publication Manual is our final authority.

 Submitting your article:

-Please email your article as a Microsoft Word attachment to Kristin Johnston Largen (firstname.lastname@example.org).
+Simply email your paper and its accompanying information as a Microsoft Word attachment to Kristin Johnston Largen (firstname.lastname@example.org).